ericposas/matter-character-gun-movement/README.md

 ## TODO

 ### general
+- be sure to go through and remove unused bodies on each level breakdown/setup
+- add time limit until bullet objects automatically are removed from the world (to reduce performance issues)
 - experiment with level layout, ground width, etc.
 - refactor/abstract away all functions except main engine functions